imixs/imixs-workflow/src/site/markdown/core/model.md

 ### The Process Flow
-When a Workitem is processed by the Imixs-Workflow engine, the properties '$modelVersion', '$ProcessID' and '$ActivityID' are verified against the current workflow model.
-Depending on the information of the assigned 'Event' the _WorkflowKernel_ updates the status of the Workitem ('$ProcessID') after a Workitem was processed successful.
+When a Workitem is processed by the Imixs-Workflow engine, the properties '$modelVersion', '$TaskID' and '$EventID' are verified against the current workflow model.
+Depending on the information of the assigned 'Event' the _WorkflowKernel_ updates the status of the Workitem ('$taskID') after a Workitem was processed successful.

 ##The Model Interface
 The Interface '_org.imixs.workflow.Model_' defines the following methods: